hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

         - can be opened by most types of software
         - there is a published speicifcation for storing digital data,
             - usually maintained by a standards organization
+        - can sometimes be amended without violating of copyright laws
+        - provides a standard file type
+        - can work with different software without the need to have the same software
     - why need this
         - not everyone can afford proprietary software
         - when transferring from one device to another,